huggingface/diffusers/docs/source/en/using-diffusers/tips.md

 )
 ```

-2. This is optional, but if there is a specific style (typically a LoRA adapter) you want to apply to the images, download the weights and use the [`load_lora_weights`] method to add it to the pipeline.
+2. Download the weights (typically a LoRA adapter) of a specific style to apply to the image and use the [`load_lora_weights`] method to add it to the pipeline.
 This example uses the [Dungeon Meshi Marcille Character Lora](https://civitai.com/models/106199/dungeon-meshi-marcille-character-lora).

 ```py
 !wget https://civitai.com/api/download/models/114049 -O marcille.safetensors